nicole-m-martin/lab-11-pokemon-catcher/README.md

 - if not, make a new object and push it
 - if yes, increase the seen pokemon

-12. Create an increaseCaught function:
+12. Create an increaseCaught function: done!

 - check to see if the pokemon was seen before with findByID function
 - if yes, increase the caught pokemon